 The Reference Designation System for Power Plants (RDS-PP) provides a method for applying designated codes to power plant systems based on international best practice principles and standards.
 Hence RDS-PP is the recommended designation language active within the wind industry today, with most if not all wind farms using RDS-PP on some level irrespective of where they are around the world.

-Hierarchies are fundamental within the wind farm because each level represents a separate object.
+Hierarchies are fundamental within wind farms because each level represents a separate object.
 RDS-PP data moves across many different levels ranging from groups of wind farms right down to circuit breakers in a control panel.
-Making creating a hierarchy relating to equipment importance and status imperative – a more structured approach streamlines the design and construction of wind farms.
+Therefore, creating a hierarchy relating to equipment importance and status imperative – a more structured approach streamlines the design and construction of wind farms.

 GADS Aids in Wind Data Collection and Reporting